KohGeek/GSODAnalysis/README.md

 When launching mongodb server for the first time, run the `setup/initialise_db.js` python script to automatically setup the server.

+### Windows

+If you use Windows, `pip install -r requirements.txt` could throw error due to missing dependencies.
+If this happens, install the wheel files from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/) for the files below:

+- Fiona
+- GDAL
+- Cartopy

+Run `pip install <wheel_file_name>` for each of the files, then run `pip install -r requirements.txt` again to install the rest of the dependencies.

 ## Usage

 Data downloaded from the website is in a .tar.gz form.
 Untar the file using `setup/untar.py` script.
 The script will automatically untar all files in subdirectories.